ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

     * Breaking release: upgrade everyone
     * Big improvement:  upgrade everyone if there is a big improvement that everyone will benefit from
     * Standard release: upgrade instruments that need updates, i.e. they need a newly released feature, and all those that are in the current release group, see [column in instruments table](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information).
 Note on the release ticket which instruments need to be released to using checkboxes (one for start and one for finish).
+1. Deploy a new JSON_bourne if required see [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Web-Dashboard)

 ## Patch Release